microsoft/glue/GET_YOUR_KEYS.md

 ```

 ## Speech to Text (STT)
-- Go to the [Microsoft Speech Service portal](https://speech.microsoft.com), open your respective case and follow the breadcrumbs as illustrated below
+- Go to the [Microsoft Speech Service portal](https://speech.microsoft.com), open your respective case and follow the breadcrumbs as illustrated below.
 - Copy the values from the highlighted fields.
 - In case you are not using a custom endpoint, it is sufficient to copy the subscription key as well as the region from your Azure Cogntitive Service resource in the [Azure portal](https://portal.azure.com).